-The launch window opens on November 29th!
+The next launch window opens in the Fall!

 The Pack 317 Space Derby Race is run on a four-line hand-crafted wood derby track.
 We use race officials at both ends of the track to administer and officiate the results of the race.
 The race is run in heats, by den, and overall pack winners.